CORE Econ: Economy, Society and Public Policy (ESPP)

-In 2018, CORE Econ posted the first units of ESPP, an ebook designed to introduce the economics to non-specialists, particularly students from outside economics courses who were taking economics as a minor.
-Like The Economy, it focuses on topics such as inequality, power, and environmental economics.
+In 2018, CORE Econ published Economy, Society, and Public Policy, a free ebook designed to introduce the economics to non-specialists, particularly students from outside economics courses who were taking economics as a minor.
+Like The Economy 1.0 and 2.0, it focuses on topics such as inequality, power, and environmental economics.
 ESPP is funded by the Nuffield Foundation.

+As of 2024, it's available in English and Slovakian.

 Doing Economics

-Also in 2018, CORE Econ posted the first beta units of Doing Economics, a collection of empirical projects designed to teach quantitative methods in economics using real-world data, also funded by the Nuffield Foundation.
+Also in 2018, CORE published Doing Economics, a collection of empirical projects designed to teach quantitative methods in economics using real-world data, also funded by the Nuffield Foundation.

+These projects link to units in The Economy 2.0, ESPP and The Economy 1.0 and help students explore important questions around real-world challenges such as inequality and climate change.
+All projects come with step-by-step instructions and exercise solutions and students can decide to complete them in R, Excel, Google Sheets or Python.

+Experiencing Economics

+Experiencing Economics is a collection of classroom games and experiments programmed in classEx.
+These games and experiments are linked to units in The Economy 2.0, ESPP and The Economy 1.0 and come with step-by-step instructions for instructors to run them in their classes.

+CORE Insights

+CORE Insights are a self-contained educational resource with a variety of CORE Econ’s standard student learning activities.
+They are authored by international subject experts.
+Current CORE Insights are: